DragonMinded/PyStreaming/README.md

 streaming web site.
 A compatible RTMP video streaming source such as OBS can send video and audio to an RTMP endpoint served by nginx and the stream will show up for clients on a web page with included stream chat.
-There are simple moderation commands such as mute available, live presence indication and a layer that ensures stream keys are never exposed publicly.
+There are simple moderation commands such as mute and rename available, live presence indication and a layer that ensures stream keys are never exposed publicly.
+Streams can be password-protected against arbitrary viewership.
+The stream chat allows for cusom emoji to be added as well as simple pictochat-style drawings to be submitted.

 # Setup